pret/pokered/README.md

 	- 3x 7s now gives 999 coins (used to be 300)
 - Game Corner prizes have been altered;
 	- Version parity is done across prizes, using Blue's superior prices.
-	- New prizes across both versions include: Cubone, Blastyke, and Cactus.
+	- New prizes include: Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage is accessible in Celadon University!
 - Bag capacity increased from 20 to 30 items.
 - Spinner tiles move faster.